Dannyzen/csh02/week-03/big-o-examples.md

     var first_letter = function(book_as_string) { return book_as_string[0]; }
 ```

+Our book here could be 10 characters of 100,000 characters.
+Returning the first
+one will always take the same amount of time.

 # O(n)

-If you touch each peice of data once, your algorithm is `O(n)`, or "linear":
+If you touch each peice of data once, your algorithm is `O(n)`, or "linear".
+You might
+see this type of algorithm in data processing or in creating a *linear search*:

 ```python
     # Python